tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-17-sql-unit-incremental-data-update.markdown

 I made two changes in the SQL Test Runner to make it easier to do unit testing SQL scripts in Vertica:

 1. Add ability to run the SQL statements to set up data.
-1. Add ability to call `vsql` to run a list of specified ETLs.
+1. Add ability to run a list of specified ETLs.
+   * For example, in our project, `vsql` is used to execute ETL scripts in SQL.
+Therefore, I added ability to invoke `vsql` to run a list of SQL files.

 With that, a unit test to verify our ETL (e.g., `my_etl.sql`) that updates email address incrementally (in the example scenario above) will look like this: